sumit18cs/connectkgp/README.md

  - **Collaboration:** This feature can be used by any users who want to share their project idea(or need a group of people on any particular domain) and get to know whether some fellow students are interested in collaborating and work together on that project idea.
 Similar to doubt/discussion, here also there is a comment section where different users can share their views.
  - **End to end messages:** There is an option to send any private message to any user if you need any help from that user but you are only allowed to send a message if both the sender and the recipient user are selected 'YES' to receive messages from another user.

-# Softwares and Libraries Used:
+# Softwares and Libraries Used
  - Python
  - Flask
  - HTML5